 This velvety smooth red velvet cheesecake sits on a base of Oreo cookies and is topped with whipped cream.
-A glorious Valentine’s dessert for your loved ones!
+This recipe combines two of my favorite treats; cheesecake and Oreos, into an amazing dessert!

 Somehow, this is the first time I’ve ever made red velvet in cheesecake form!
 I have a feeling it won’t be the last though because this cheesecake is something else!
 It’s creamy, smooth and has that not quite chocolate, not quite vanilla flavor that we all love!